Are you thinking of buying a composting toilet for your RV?

 Drying out the waste and turning it into compost calls for organic material, and that’s why it’s one of the most essential elements of maintaining a composting toilet for your RV.

-Make sure you have sawdust or coco fiber on hand and have enough storage space for the material.
+Make sure you have sawdust, peat moss, or coconut coir (coconut fiber) on hand and have enough storage space for the material.

 Be sure to plan ahead and get the sawdust or coco fiber you need for your toilet if you’re going to be spending time in a remote location or are going to be on the road for a while.